 The right to use assets are initially measure at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
 The right to use assets are amortized on a straight-line basis over the life of the related lease.

 Estimated useful lives, in years, for capital assets are as follows:

 Furniture and equipment 5 Years

+Leasehold improvements 5 Years

-Computer equipment and software 3-5 Years
+Computer equipment 3-5 Years

 Right-of-use asset (building) 26 Years

 Compensated Absences